clojure-emacs/enrich-classpath/README.md

 ## Notes on caching

-Running this middleware _for the first time_ on a given project will be slow (think: anything between 1-3m).
+Running this program _for the first time_ on a given project will be slow (think: anything between 1-3m).
 The more dependencies your project has, especially Java ones, the slower this run will be.

-Each time a source or javadoc `.jar` is found, the found artifact will be logged, so that you can see that the plugin is in fact doing something:
+Each time a source or javadoc `.jar` is found, the found artifact will be logged, so that you can see that the program is in fact doing something:

 ```
 :cider.enrich-classpath/found [org.clojure/clojure "1.10.1" :classifier "sources"]